 Every aspect of the mallet may be custom made exactly to the customer’s requirements at no extra charge.
 The handles are available in a range of sizes: small, medium, large, and extra large.
 Unless specified, the slings are kept at 19 1/2″ long.
 Black rubber grip material is used for the grips.

 The art of a mallet maker is to match the tension and weight of each cane to exactly the right weight head to produce the perfect balance that makes the mallet feel like a natural extension of the arm.
-Having played polo professionally for over a decade, I’m well aware of this requirement.
+Having played polo around the world for for over 4 decades, I’m well aware of this requirement.